Search results for

 KLCK - best custom lock screen apps

-KLCK is by the save developers of the popular KWGT Kustom Widgets and KLWP Live Wallpaper apps.
-Basically, this app lets you concoct your own custom lock screen.
+KLCK is developed by Kustom, the popular KWGT KLWP Live Wallpaper developer.
+This app lets you concoct your own custom lock screen.
 It uses a simple editor with a bunch of features.
 You can add notifications, various shapes, your own graphics and backgrounds, and more.
 It also lets you add stuff like Google Fit data, weather, live maps, music player functions, and even an RSS feed.
 This thing even comes with Tasker support.
 It’s still in early beta.
 Thus, you can expect bugs.
 However, in 2018, if you want a custom lock screen, this is the one we would recommend.

 Lockscreen Widgets